• Skip to primary navigation

 5 stars

 I can attest to the tastiness of cannellini beans and their nutrients are crazy high!
-I LOVE them and I know this salad would be a perfect lunch for me, too!
+I LOVE them and this salad is perfect lunch for me, too!

 Reply